Hackebein/docker-ts3server/README.md

 > The physical path to the ssh_host_rsa_key to be used by query.
 If it does not exist, it will be created when the server is starting up.

+### TS3SERVER_QUERY_TIMEOUT
+Default: 300

+Since: 3.3.0

 ### TS3SERVER_QUERY_WHITELIST
 Default: query_ip_whitelist.txt

 Since: 3.0.0

 ### TS3SERVER_VOICE_DEFAULT_CREATE
-Default: 1
+Default: 1/true

 Since: 3.0.0

 > Normally one virtual server is created automatically when the TeamSpeak Server process is started.
-To disable this behavior, set this parameter to '0'.
+To disable this behavior, set this parameter to '0/false'.
 In this case you have to start virtual servers manually using the ServerQuery interface.

 ### TS3SERVER_VOICE_DEFAULT_PORT
 Default: 9987